CapriciousRebel/finance/README.md

 #### Liquidity
-It is essentially how easily an asset can be exchanged, a measure of the current market activity (If many people are trading a stock, you can easily sell that stock at any time you want) liquidity can be thought of as the rate of conversion of an asset into cash
+It is essentially how easily an asset can be exchanged, a measure of the current market activity (If many people are trading a stock, you can easily sell that stock at any time you want) Liquidity can be thought of as the rate of conversion of an asset into cash Liquidity considers short term assets and liabilities `Short term means under one year`

 - Cash/Stocks are generally of high liquidity
-- Real Estate is low liquidity, harder to sell generally More liquidity = Good
+- Real Estate is low liquidity, harder to sell generally More liquidity is important

+#### liquidity ratios:
+These tell us about short term financial position of a company
+1. Current Ratio
+2. Quick Ratio
+3. Cash Ratio

+#### solvency ratios:
+These tell us about long term financial position of a company
+1. Debt ratio
+2. Debt to equity ratio
+3. Interest coverage ratio
+4. Debt service coverage ratio

-#### Solvency
+#### Solvency and Insolvency
+`If Net-Worth > 0 the solvency = true`
+`If NetWorth < 0 then Insolvency = true`